onsip/sipjs.com/content/api/0.5.0/session.md

 ### `cancel`

-Fired when the session was canceled by the UAC.
+Fired when the session was canceled by the client.

 #### `on('cancel', function() {})`